Beefeater's, or to give them their proper title ‘Yeoman Warder's', have guarded the Tower for centuries.

-This is just a taster, there is much more in the Medieval Palace,the Bloody Tower, on Tower Green see the memorial to those who were executed inside the Tower and walk along the ancient walls.
+This is just a taster of what's waiting inside the Tower of London and there is much more to see in the Medieval Palace ,the Bloody Tower, the memorial on Tower Green, to those who were executed inside the Tower, and a chance to walk along the ancient walls.

 Address: The Tower of London London, England EC3N 4AB

 Tube station closest to the Tower of London: - Tower Hill - District or Circle lines

 DLR station closest to the Tower of London: - Tower Gateway Station

 Follow the signs from the stations main entrance to the Tower which is about five minutes walk away.

 Nearest stations: - Fenchurch Street or London Bridge